-- . nonpayment of principal, interest, fees or other amounts; - . violation of covenants; - . inaccuracy of representations and warranties; - . a default under other loan documents for the credit facility; - . a default under other material agreements and indebtedness of Inergy Propane, its subsidiaries or Inergy, L.P.; - . bankruptcy and other insolvency events of Inergy Propane, its subsidiaries or Inergy, L.P.; - . judgments exceeding \$500,000 against Inergy Propane, its subsidiaries or Inergy, L.P. are undischarged or unstayed for 30 days; - . the actual or asserted invalidity of any loan documentation or security interest; - . a change of control of Inergy, L.P.; - .
-Inergy, L.P. ceases to own 100% of Inergy Propane; - .
-John Sherman ceases to actively participate in management and a replacement for John Sherman acceptable to the administrative agent, in its discretion, is not made within 60 days; and - . a condition or event occurs that could have a material adverse effect in the reasonable judgement of 2/3 of the lenders.
+- . nonpayment of principal, interest, fees or other amounts; - . violation of covenants; - . inaccuracy of representations and warranties; - . a default under other loan documents for the credit facility; - a default under other material agreements and indebtedness of Inergy Propane, its subsidiaries or Inergy, L.P.; - bankruptcy and other insolvency events of Inergy Propane, its subsidiaries or Inergy, L.P.; - judgments exceeding \$500,000 against Inergy Propane, its subsidiaries or Inergy, L.P. are undischarged or unstayed for 30 days; - . the actual or asserted invalidity of any loan documentation or security interest: - . a change of control of Inergy, L.P.; - .
+Inergy, L.P. ceases to own 100% of Inergy Propane; and - . a condition or event occurs that could have a material adverse effect in the reasonable judgment of 2/3 of the lenders.